Getting Started¶

 - Contribute a model to fAIr

-- Set up the Kubernetes dev stack for production-like testing
+- Stand up the Kubernetes dev stack for production-parity testing